 Shut down your phone notifications for the duration of your session.

-Be aware of each new notification (even if you do not deal with it straight away).
+Be aware of each new notification (even if you don’t respond to it).

-During your pauses, move away from your screen for a moment.
+During your breaks, move away from your screen for a moment.

-Take your pauses on Facebook, YouTube or another social network.
+Take your breaks on Twitter, YouTube, TikTok or another social network.

 Spread your notes across various tools.